-The organizers of the Festival of Tolerance have recognized that care for the young is the most significant segment in the development of a democratic society, especially at the present time when we witness a rise in violence among the young, discrimination, social injustice, between peers and towards individuals of different nationality, religion or race.
-This prompted us to inaugurate in 2009 a new educational programme - Educational Mornings.
+The organizers of the Festival of Tolerance have recognized that care for the young is the most significant segment in the development of a democratic society, especially at present time when we witness a rise in violence among the young, discrimination, social injustice, between peers and towards individuals of different nationality, religion or race.
+This prompted us to initiate a new educational programme in 2009 called Educational mornings.

-Through a multimedia and multidisciplinary approach, the lectures offer an educational experience through which pupils and students can understand which events brought about the Holocaust, one of the most tragic episodes in the history of the world.
-It is exactly the model of educating the youngest that starts the development of understanding and tolerance, the fundamental principles needed for healthy socialization to function.
-Together with students, Holocaust survivors talk about the injustice of the Nazi regime and stimulate an open dialogue and appeal to cooperation of cultural, educational and government institutions.
-Through discussion and exchange of opinions the young come to understand that accepting diversity and respecting differences is the only right way of living in a modern world.
+Together with the students, Holocaust survivors talk about the injustices committed by the Nazi regime and in turn stimulate an open dialogue and an appeal for the cooperation of cultural, educational and government institutions.
+Through discussion and exchange of opinions the young come to understand that accepting diversity and respecting differences is the only way to contribute to living in the modern world.

-Since 2009 more than 18,000 students have participated at Educational Mornings.
-It is a programme that is active throughout the year via several workshops and projects.
-So far it has been held over 60 times in 14 Croatian cities, in Slovenia, Bosnia and Herzegovina, Montenegro, Serbia and Austria, which hardly any other institution in Croatia that educates the public about the Holocaust can boast.
+Since 2009 more than 22,000 students have participated in the programme called Educational Mornings.
+It is a programme that is active throughout the year by virtue of several workshops and projects.
+The programme has been presented almost 70 times in 16 Croatian cities, Slovenia, Bosnia and Herzegovina, Montenegro, Serbia and Austria, which hardly any other institution in Croatia that educates the public about the Holocaust can boast.

 By introducing film and media as a platform for education, each year we select a feature film or documentary with a high artistic and educational value.
 The reason why we choose this medium of educations is for the youth to effortlessly expand their knowledge of the Holocaust in a manner that they can quickly understand.